RishabhRD/450DSA/search/important.md

 Here use of hashmap is important.
 We need to realize if 0 to i sum is k and 0 to j sum is k then i to j sum is also k.

+16.cc : sort by bitcount

+Here we can use stable\_sort and bitset<32>::count().
+However that is O(n log(n)).
+However, we can see that bit count can be between 0 to 31.
+So, we did better.
+That is counting sort.